brown-ccv/ccv-website-hugo/content/english/upgrade/_index.md

   title: Oscar Planned Outage Details
   icon: cog
   text: |
-        The Oscar cluster will be unavailable for scheduled maintenance, beginning Monday, June 22, 2020 at 8:00 am to Monday, June 29, 2020.
+        The Oscar cluster will be unavailable for scheduled maintenance, beginning Monday, June 22, 2020 at 8:00 am to Monday, June 29 at 5:00pm, 2020.

         We expect to bring the cluster back online much sooner than published downtime, but have lengthened the downtime in case of unforeseen problems.
 Without issues, the downtime should be 3-4 days.